codedge/laravel-selfupdater/README.md

     $updater->fetch() // Same as above...
 }
 ```

+**Note:** Currently the fetching of the source is a _synchronous_ process.
+It is not run in background.

+### Using Github
+The package comes with a _Github_ source repository type to fetch
+releases from Github - basically use Github to pull the latest version
+of your software.

+Just make sure you set the proper repository in your `config/self-updater.php`
+file.

 ## Extending and adding new source repository types
 You want to pull your new versions from elsewhere?
 Feel free to create